intel-analytics/ipex-llm/apps/friesian-server-helm/preparation/readme.md

 ## Data preparation

-Before installing the friesian online serving, we need to prepare some resource files.
+Before installing the Friesian online serving, we need to prepare some resource files.

 1. Feature Server